U.S. economy adds 431,000 jobs in March

+Both the unemployment rate and the number of people without jobs are almost down to pre-pandemic levels, but other parts of the labor market have yet to recover.
+The percentage of American workers who have a job or actively looking for work is still lower than it was before the crisis.
+And while wages have risen 5.6 percent in the last year, they have not kept up with inflation of 7.9 percent.

-This is the 11th consecutive month that employers have added more than 400,000 jobs.
+This is the 11th consecutive month that employers have added more than 400,000 jobs, which is considered a particularly strong pace of job growth.

 “It’s been a remarkable recovery — we’ve never seen anything like this,” said Jane Oates, president of the employment-focused nonprofit WorkingNation and a former Labor Department official.
 “Two years ago, every sector was at least disrupted if not completely shut down.
 But we’ve had such a quick recovery that things are almost back to normal.”

 Industries like hospitality, retail and construction — which were among the most affected early in the pandemic when shutdowns forced millions of layoffs — have been rapidly rehiring in recent months.
+That trend continued into March, with restaurants, hotels and stores picking up a combined 161,000 jobs.

 Employers have added a record 7 million jobs in the past year, as hiring roars back to life.
 This momentum, however, has been accompanied by a surge in inflation to 40-year highs, near 8 percent, presenting a major headache for Federal Reserve officials and for a White House struggling with war abroad and low ratings at home.
 Some economists say a combination of higher interest rates, soaring energy costs and conflict in Ukraine are likely to slow job growth in coming months.